 As a first approach, we follow Bonhomme et al. (2019) (BLM, hereafter) and implement a firm clustering approach.
 The BLM strategy consists of discretizing firm heterogeneity so that the support of firm wage effects is restricted to a finite number of values or clusters of firms.
 This approach allows to reduce the dimensionality of firm fixed effects and thus to correct for mobility bias.
 We implement the strategy as follows.
-As a first step, we create the firm clusters using a k-means clustering algorithm (Bonhomme et al., 2022) based on the quantiles of the wage distribution within firms.7
+As a first step, we create the firm clusters using a k-means clustering algorithm (Bonhomme et al., 2022) based on the quantiles of the wage distribution within firms.

-6Under the assumption of exogeneity, the error term is by construction uncorrelated with any of the fixed effects as well as the time-varying covariates, thus the covariance terms are zero.
+&lt;sup>6Under the assumption of exogeneity, the error term is by construction uncorrelated with any of the fixed effects as well as the time-varying covariates, thus the covariance terms are zero.

-7This algorithm clusters firms to maximize the within-class similarity of the wage distribution, so it clusters firms whose latent types based on the wage distribution are most similar.
-Since the number
+&lt;sup>7This algorithm clusters firms to maximize the within-class similarity of the wage distribution, so it clusters firms whose latent types based on the wage distribution are most similar.
+Since the number of firm types must be chosen prior to implementing the clustering algorithm, we set the number of clusters to be 1,500 (around 1% of the original number of firms in our sample).